zack-bitcoin/chalang/opcodes.md

 or_die ( B -- ) if B is true, then does nothing. if B is false, then it crashes.

 +! ( Number Name -- ) increments the variable Name by Number

-Lists are easy with these 3 words: "[", "," and, "]".
-You don't need spaces between them either. example: "[1,2,3,4]"